HyTrackPaper/Artifact/PoC/README.md

 ### Building

 #### Docker
-- `docker run -it -v /home/malte/projects/customtabtrack/reviewartifact/Code:/in --entrypoint=bash runmymind/docker-android-sdk:ubuntu-standalone-20250210`
+- in the `PoC` directory run `docker run -it -v ./:/in --entrypoint=bash runmymind/docker-android-sdk:ubuntu-standalone-20250210`
 - cd into `/in`
 - in both app dirs, run `./gradlew assemble`